Editorial note: Sports Pulse Media is an independent publication. We cite official sources for facts and keep analysis separate from advertising.

 Why third place matters

 In past 32-team tournaments, finishing third in a group usually meant elimination.
 In 2026, some third-place teams will continue.
-That creates more live scenarios on the final group matchdays.
+For this main format page, the important point is simple: third place is part of the Round of 32 qualification system.

 What makes this format different